dogamujde/dogamujde/README.md

 # 👋 Hi, I’m Doga Mujde

 Welcome to my GitHub profile!
 I'm a passionate developer and student currently pursuing a Bachelor’s in Artificial Intelligence and Computer Science at the University of Edinburgh.
-My projects and interests lie at the intersection of functional programming, creative problem-solving, and impactful software solutions.
+My projects and interests lie at the intersection of object-oriented and functional programming, creative problem-solving, and impactful software solutions.

 ---